MCLDG/web3js-besu-samples/src/multiNodePrivacyGroup/README.md

 node deployContractToPrivacyGroup.js
 ```

-Export the values that are returned when running the previous script:
+Export the values that are returned when running the previous script.
+NOT the values below, but ones in your terminal window:

 ```
  export CONTRACT_ADDRESS=0x4526be7db153e3c0488842a0b46368dc2fc26076